metroite/datapacks/sapphire/README.md

 ## sapphire

-Sapphire gems will be generated in the ocean deep down.
+Sapphire gems will be generated in the colder oceans, deep down.
 Detect weather, attract lightning and create decorative particles.
+Recommended to use with limitedlife.

 *S - Sapphire*